Rolakamin/E-Commerce-Data-Analysis/README.md

 - Introduce bundle offers for the most frequently purchased pairs (e.g., "22386" and "85099B") to encourage bulk purchases and increase average order value.
 - Use the insights from frequently bought-together products to design personalized marketing campaigns that recommend complementary items during the purchasing process.

+  ### Time Series Analysis

+1. How does revenue change over time (monthly, quarterly, yearly)?

+2. Which time of day generates the most sales?

+3. What is the month-over-month revenue growth?